milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Google Distributed Cloud Edge: Google Distributed Cloud Edge allows you to run private Google Kubernetes Engine clusters on dedicated hardware, which is provided and maintained by Google on Customer premises.This solution also provides you with a VPN connection to Google Cloud Platform, allowing you to interact with other GCP Services or other applications running in your Virtual Private Cloud.

-Sovereign Controls by Sovereign Partners
+Sovereign Controls by Partners

-Sovereign Controls by Sovereign Partners: Sovereign Controls by Sovereign Partners are solutions comprising a suite of Services offered by Google that are complemented by a set of services, offered by, and under separate terms of service with, third party partners (“Sovereign Partners”), which together create additional security controls for certain Services, while also allowing the relevant Sovereign Partner to provide additional security measures for those Services, as further described at: https://cloud.google.com/terms/in-scope-sovereign-cloud.
+Sovereign Controls by Partners: Sovereign Controls by Partners are solutions comprising a suite of Services offered by Google that are complemented by a set of services, offered by, and under separate terms of service with, third party partners (“Sovereign Controls Partners”), which together create additional security controls for certain Services, while also allowing the relevant Sovereign Controls Partner to provide additional security measures for those Services, as further described at: https://cloud.google.com/terms/in-scope-sovereign-cloud.

 User Protection Services